Skip to main content

 Viewing one-off suppliers

-On the ingredient detail page, each supplier card shows its status badges.
-A supplier marked as one-off displays an amber One-off badge next to the supplier name, alongside the existing Preferred and Archived badges.
+• On the ingredient detail page, next to the supplier name in the supplier list, alongside the Preferred and Archived badges.

 Removing one-off status

-- Find the supplier card with the One-off badge.
+2. Find the supplier with the One-off badge.

 One-off costs on the dashboard